Applications are currently closed. We will begin accepting new communities in Fall 2023.

-CHAPA is now offering Technical Assistance for Community Engagement to all interested MBTA Communities seeking to comply with the Multi-family Zoning Requirements for MBTA Communities (Section 3A).
+CHAPA is providing Technical Assistance for Community Engagement to all interested MBTA Communities seeking to comply with the Multi-Family Zoning Requirements for MBTA Communities (Section 3A).
 Municipal staff, elected leaders, and board members are encouraged to apply.
-This assistance is of no cost to communities.
+This assistance is offered at no cost to communities.

 Additionally, cohort members can request one-on-one support from CHAPA's MBTA Communities Engagement Manager.
 Areas of support could include meeting design and facilitation, effective messaging, graphic design, research, and much more, depending on the needs of the participants.